The Laundry System that changed my life! Best laundry tips & hacks!

 I started with our daughter’s room because it always drove me nuts when they would pull ALL of the folded laundry out of their closet to find the one piece they were looking for.

-Their closet is kind of weird shaped, really deep and not very wide (and no overhead light, excuse the poor photos).
-However, it is just wide enough to accommodate one of those wire shelf racks you always see when the dorm items appear at Target and Walmart.
-The shelf accommodates diaper boxes and banker’s boxes REALLY WELL.
+Their closet is kind of weird shaped, however, it is just wide enough to accommodate one of those wire shelf racks you always see when the dorm items appear at Target and Walmart.
+The shelf accommodates diaper boxes, banker’s boxes or these canvas bins REALLY WELL.

-I also made labels for each box with a picture and glued them on so that everyone in our family would know what goes in each.
-The left side is for our oldest daughter and the right for our youngest.
+I also made labels for each box with a picture and stuck them on so that everyone in our family would know what goes in each.
+The right side is for our oldest daughter and the left for our youngest.

 What I REALLY like about this system: